Travel Air (Model R) "Mystery S"

 (Photo: Beech Aircraft Collection)

-In 1930 Capt.
-Frank M. Hawks had a Travel Air "Mystery S" built for him with a Wright Whirlwind J-6 engine.
+In 1930, Capt.
+Frank M. Hawks ordered a Travel Air "Mystery S" powered by a Wright Whirlwind J-6 engine.
 It was given the license number 1313 and named "Texaco 13."
 His goal was to break the transcontinental record just set by Charles and Anne Morrow Lindbergh.
-The Lindberghs had mad a spectacular flight on April 20, 1930 in a Lockheed Sirius, by flying from Los Angeles to New York in 14 hours, 45 minutes and 32 seconds.
-The Lindberghs had made one 20 minute refueling stop in Wichita Kansas, but this was faster by 2 hours, 52 minutes, and 44 seconds than the non-stop flight Hawks had made in 1929.
-Also broken that year was the 1929 east-west transcontinental record of Hawks by Roscoe Turner in a Hornet powered Lockheed Air Express.
-Turner's flying time was 18 hours, 43 minutes and 34 seconds with one refueling stop in Wichita, bettering the non-stop time of 19 hours, 10 minutes and 32 seconds set by Hawks in 1929.
-East-west flying times are greater due to the prevailing winds.
+The Lindberghs had made a spectacular flight on April 20, 1930 in a Lockheed Sirius, flying from Los Angeles to New York in 14 hours, 45 minutes and 32 seconds.
+They made one 20 minute refueling stop in Wichita Kansas, bettering the non-stop record set by Hawks in 1929 by 2 hours, 52 minutes, and 44 seconds.

 Travel Air Model R monoplane, "Mystery S"